AdiDimi/EltelCandidateTest/README.md

-2. For a 3d support we have to add the z variable to the shape object and calculation for next steps will have to take in mind the double axis(2 angles), shapes on the display will move in smaller steps if they have z grater or less then 0
+2. For a 3d support we have to add the z variable to the shape object and calculation for next steps will have to take in mind the double axis(2 angles), shapes on the display will move in smaller steps if they dont move horizontally.